MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7060.md

 As prescribed in 225.7022-5(b), use the following clause:

-Prohibition on Certain Procurements From The Xinjiang Uyghur Autonomous Region (DEC 2022)
+Prohibition on Certain Procurements From the Xinjiang Uyghur Autonomous Region (JAN 2023)

-(a) *Definitions.* As used in this clause -
+(a) *Definitions.* As used in this clause—

 *Forced Labor* means all work or service which is exacted from any person under the menace of any penalty for its nonperformance and for which the worker does not offer themselves voluntarily.

-*Person* means -
+*Person* means—

 (1) A natural person, corporation, company, business association, partnership, society, trust, or any other nongovernmental entity, organization, or group; or